-For Beginner Homebrewers
+Resources to Help Beginner Homebrewers

 This book is the brewing bible to most home and commercial brewers alike.
-‘How to Brew’ is a step by step guide through the physical and theoretical brewing process aimed at people getting into the homebrewing hobby.
+How to Brew is a step by step guide through the physical and theoretical brewing process and is aimed at people getting into the homebrewing hobby.

-Jamil is an American NHC Ninkasi winner, homebrew geek and owner of Heretic Brewing Co. and this book contains 80 award winning recipes (all grain and extract) which are accurate to style and allow beginners to hone in their brewing techniques without being distracted by recipe development.
+Jamil is an American NHC Ninkasi winner, homebrew geek and owner of Heretic Brewing Co.
+Brewing Classic Styles contains 80 award-winning recipes (both all grain and extract) which are accurate to style, allowing beginner homebrewers to hone in their techniques without being distracted by recipe development.

-Following John Palmer and Jamil Zainasheff further is the podcast ‘Brew Strong’ from The Brewing Network.
-Jamil Zainasheff and John Palmer host this podcast, focusing on all the technical aspects of homebrewing.
+Continuing the theme of John Palmer and Jamil Zainasheff is the podcast Brew Strong from The Brewing Network.
+Hosted by Jamil Zainasheff and John Palmer, this podcast focuses on the technical aspects of homebrewing.
 The early episodes focus more on the essential broader topics, whereas the more recent episodes look at particular topics.

-The other podcast from The Brewing Network suitable for beginning brewers is ‘The Session’.
-This podcast is regarded as the original home brewing information podcast and is particularly responsible for the boom in both the quality and number of homebrewer since 2005.
-The early episodes tackle the essentials of homebrewing from a panel of knowledgeable homebrewers, craft beer aficionados and guest industry professionals that don’t take themselves nor the industry too seriously.
-Over the years this podcast has moved from technical brewing knowledge to more of a social podcast looking at the American and sometimes international craft beer industry.
+Another podcast by The Brewing Network that is great for beginner homebrewers, is The Session.
+This podcast is regarded as the original home brewing information podcast and is particularly responsible for the boom in both the quality and number of homebrewers since 2005.
+The early episodes tackle the essentials of homebrewing from a panel of knowledgeable homebrewers, craft beer aficionados and guest industry professionals that don’t take themselves or the industry too seriously.
+Over the years, this podcast has moved from technical brewing knowledge to more of a social podcast looking at the American and sometimes international craft beer industry.

 There is a multitude of other brewing podcasts out there that range in the personality types of the hosts and the level and direction of knowledge they are trying to pass on.

-However, many of the videos here, are their personal opinion on how something ‘could’ or ‘should’ be done.
-Look for videos from homebrewing retail or equipment stores, like northernbrewerTV and BrewingTV(also from northern brewer) as these will tend to be what the industry accepts as the correct brewing theory or technique.
+However, many of the videos are their personal opinion on how something ‘could’ or ‘should’ be done.
+Look for videos from homebrewing retail or equipment stores, like NorthernBrewerTV as these tend to be what the industry accepts as the correct brewing theory or technique.

-Following that, use any friends or people you know that brew to help get the basics.
+Following that, use any friends or people that homebrew to help get the basics.
 These people can also be used to taste your beers and get feedback for any significant defects that may arise.